Paul Kupelwieser's Private Arboretum

 The Scents of Pine and the Sea

-Although there is a campsite on the peninsula that operates all year round, and the area is still ideal for walking and for outdoor activities.
+Although there is a campsite on the peninsula that operates all year round, the area is still ideal for walking and for outdoor activities.
 Information panels along the trail in the southernmost part of the forest park will help you get to know the area, while the scents of pine and the sea and the salt spray on your face will have a positive effect on your health as well as your mood.
 Like any other forest, Kašteja also bears fruits that are useful to people.
 The medicinal properties of vitamin C-rich pines have long been known.
 For example, pine needle tea is recommended for the relief of cold symptoms.